-Now, we need to inform the xAPI about this experience – that happened and where.
+Now, we need to inform the xAPI about this experience – what happened and where.
 The code below will query the Sandbox for the title and description of the world, and the name of the object that you’re picking up.
 Enter the code below.